Understanding Inflation: A Comparison of US and European Economies

 Both views are correct.
 Except that wage increases are often lower than inflation.
 But as there is an economic slowdown, this tension on the job market will undoubtedly subside and wages will return “to normal”.
 As for companies, they cannot continue to increase their prices indefinitely.

 So yes, inflation should normally fall further within a few months.
-And, logically, interest rates could fall around the middle of 2024.
+And, logically, interest rates might fall around the middle of 2024.
 But that’s an unsurprising scenario.
 However, for three years, life has not been stingy with surprises.

 1689673444